As a vegan, you know vitamin B12 is a key component of a healthy plant based diet. But what are vitamin B12 foods for vegans?

 It’s widely accepted that the easiest way to be consistent is to take a supplement.
 Talk to your doctor about the appropriate type and dosage for your situation.
 He or she may want to check your B12 levels and other labs to assess your B12 intake, and decide on an appropriate dose.

-Other forms of vitamin B12 in supplements include methylcobalamin, adenosylcobalamin, and hydroxocobalamin.
-Injections are also available(1).
+Finally, other forms of vitamin B12 in supplements include methylcobalamin, adenosylcobalamin, and hydroxocobalamin but they have been less studied.

 Some multivitamins may have enough vitamin B12, and others do not.
 Talk to your doctor about whether or not your multivitamin has enough vitamin B12 for you.
 Remember, your needs will vary depending on your health conditions, life stage, etc.

-Again, active vitamin B12 is only found in animal products and foods that have been fortified with this nutrient.
+Again, active vitamin B12 in food is only found in animal products and foods that have been fortified with this nutrient.

-No. Some may have inactive B12 “analogues” (for lack of better word), but these are not the active form of vitamin B12 in the body. of vitamin B12- these analogues could actually suppress active vitamin B12 and contribute to symptoms of deficiency(6).
+No. Some may have inactive B12 “analogues” (for lack of better word), but these are not the active form of vitamin B12 in the body.
+Furthermore, these analogues could actually suppress active vitamin B12 and contribute to symptoms of deficiency(6).

 Final Words